dylan-jb1/3813ICT-Software-Frameworks-Assignment/README.md

 ### Values
 - `id`: Unique identifier number for this group.
-- `groupName`: The user-friendly name of this group that is displayed to end users.
+- `name`: The user-friendly name of this group that is displayed to end users.
 - `channels`: An array of UUIDs of channels that are assigned to this group.
 - `users`: An array of UUIDs of users that have been added to this group.
 - `groupAssis`: An array of UUIDs of users that have been granted permission to act as Group Assistant of this group, being able to add new channels and assign/unassign users to channels.